yyogendra06/progressive-web-app/README.md

 To Install Firebase and deploy

 1. Add Firebase
 npm install -g firebase-tools

 2.Login in Firebase
 firebase login

 // If already added no need to do
-3.Init the firebase, This will create directory structure and configuration for hosting
+3.Init the firebase, This will create directory structure and configuration for hosting firebase init

-firebase init

-4.Final Stage Deploy
+4.Final Stage Deploy.
 firebase deploy